-- 10.1 Consider the impact on tourism when making investment decisions. - 10.2 Provide and maintain economical non-motorized facilities in rural, suburban and urban areas that may transform the region into a non-motorized travel destination. - 10.3 Integrate water trails into the transportation framework to promote travel and tourism in the region. - 10.4 Emphasize context-sensitive designs that preserve historic character.
+- 10.1 Consider the impact on tourism when making investment decisions. - 10.2 Provide and maintain economical non-motorized facilities in urban, suburban, and rural areas that may transform the region into a non-motorized travel destination. - 10.3 Integrate water trails into the transportation framework to promote travel and tourism in the region. - 10.4 Emphasize context-sensitive designs that preserve historic character.